-After the Supervisory Committee deliberations, the student will be called back and will be informed of the exam's outcome.
-Within a week of the exam the Supervisory Committee Chair will provide the student with the anonymous individual scores, comments, suggestions, and criticisms that are deemed appropriate.
+After the Supervisory Committee deliberations, the student will be called back and will be informed of the exam's outcSupervisory Committee Chair a will provide the student with the anonymous individual scores, comments, suggestions, and criticisms that are deemed appropriate.
 In the case of a Conditional Pass, the Supervisory Committee Chair will provide detailed instructions regarding the requirements and the timeline to fulfill the conditions required for completing the exam.